Creating a Basic Driving Robot#

 Be sure to read Visual Studio Code Tips before getting started!
 It will make your life a lot easier.

-1) Create 4 global variables of data type SparkMax and name them: leftLeader, rightLeader, leftFollower, rightFollower
+1) Create 4 global variables of the appropriate motor controller type and name them: leftLeader, rightLeader, leftFollower, rightFollower

 2) These are declared without values right now.